Skip to content

 • Exception handling allows you to catch and handle exceptions, preventing abnormal termination of the program.

-• It is useful for dealing with exceptions that cannot be handled locally.
+• It helps deal with exceptions that cannot be handled locally.

 • Exception handling provides a way to handle errors without displaying an error status in the program.